What's On This Page:

 The pancreas is a small, spongy, gland attached to the upper intestines just below the stomach.

-These enzymes are vital for good digestion, but they can also cause damage if they leak out side of the pancreatic ducts causing inflammation and severe pain to the pancreas or surrounding tissue.
+The pancreatic enzymes made by the pancreas are vital for good digestion, but if they leak out of the pancreatic ducts, these enzymes cause severe inflammation and severe pain to the pancreas or surrounding tissue.

 It's a little vague as to why this sometimes happens, but it does, and especially if ...